 Our Mission Statement

 King’s Speech and Learning Center has a team of specialized therapists and educators to meet the individual needs of their clients.
 We strive to hire the most dedicated and passionate professionals to support our mission to train speech, social, academic and life skills for success in the 21st Century.
-We have specialization in speech pathology, occupational therapy, music and speech therapy.
+We can work with all ages, from 1 to 90 years old!

-Judith Rosenfield, M.A., CCC-SLP, is a licensed speech-language pathologist, and Director/Owner of the King’s Speech and Learning Center.She has 30 years of experience treating patients of all ages and medical needs, and supervising and managing teams of speech-language pathologists.
+is a licensed speech-language pathologist, and Director/Owner of the King’s Speech and Learning Center.She has 37 years of experience treating patients of all ages and medical needs, and supervising and managing teams of speech-language pathologists.
 Before developing the Wait Your Turn program, and opening King’s Speech and Learning Center, Judith was the former owner of Swallowing Diagnostics, LLC which provides portable endoscopy studies to hospitals and nursing centers throughout New England.